temporalio/sdk-ruby/README.md

 The SDK ships two sets of type signatures:

 * **RBS**: Maintained throughout development of the SDK, but only recently made public.
 * **RBI**: Sorbet types maintained in parallel with the RBS signatures.

-Must be updated manually when the RBS changes (see below).
-* **Generated protobuf RBI** (`rbi/temporalio/api/`) -- Sorbet types generated from protobuf files in parallel with generated protobuf RBS.
+We leverage `protoc` and the `protoc-gen-rbi` plugin to generate RBS and RBI types for all of our Protobuf messages and services.

-The RBI signatures are validated at runtime by running the test suite, which applies every RBI signature to the real implementation at runtime via `SigApplicator`.
-This catches drift between the RBI and actual code.
+The RBI signatures are validated at runtime by running the test suite with `TEMPORAL_SORBET_RUNTIME_CHECK=1`, which applies every RBI signature to the real implementation at runtime via `SigApplicator`.

 This is yet another reason to ensure any changes you make have test coverage.